csc-training/hip-programming/docs/01-introduction.md

 # GPU architecture

 <div class="column" width=56%>
-- Designed for running tens of thousands of threads simultaneously on thousands of cores
+- Designed for running thousands or tens of thousands of threads simultaneously
 - Running large amounts of threads hides memory access penalties
+    - The relative benefit of using a GPU often increases with an increasing job size
+- Recurring data movement between CPU and GPU is often a bottleneck
-- Very small penalty for context switching
+- The penalty for context switching is relatively small
-- Very expensive to synchronize all threads
 </div>

 <div class="column" width=42%>